Cruden BV: Attractions

 The simulators are also available in Vortex Racing in Canada at Vortex Racing in Montreal (Lachine), I-WAY in Lyon, France, and Grand Pier in North Somerset, UK.
-Moreover, simulators for attraction and entertainment are optimized for transportation, installment and consumption of space, these simulators size and mass is reduced by thirty-percentage to satisfy these needs.
-Moreover, different seat version can be applied like in other versions.
+Moreover, simulators for attraction and entertainment are optimized for transportation, installation and consumption of space, these simulators' size and mass are reduced by thirty percent to satisfy these needs.
+Moreover, different seat versions can be applied like in other versions.

 Private Use

 Simulators can be purchased for private use.
 The features of the private use simulator are the same as the other versions.